 We’d put Michigan up with the best of ‘em for producing some of the finest wine, and food and we strive to showcase this in every glass and plate served.

-Robert & Ed's love for hospitality and sharing the finer things can surely be traced through their DNA.
-They were firmly taught that hospitality is both a human virtue and a vocation demanding that people that be simultaneously skilled, compelling, and fascinating individuals.
+Our grandparents, Peter and Augusta (Gusi) Brengman, were Detroit area hospitality celebrities.
+Pete operated the famous Continental Bowl for three decades.
+Grandma Gusi served as queen of our large Catholic immediate family.
+Her daily routine would begin each day with mass and then off for an 8-hour shift to lead the kitchen crew at our family’s ‘Captain’ restaurants.Our love for hospitality and sharing the finer things can surely be traced through our DNA.
+We were firmly taught that hospitality is both a human virtue and a vocation demanding that people be simultaneously skilled, compelling, and fascinating individuals.

-Our staff are people who care about fine wine, exciting cuisine of which are all important for Brengman Bros. vineyard and Forty Pearl.
+Our staff at both the winery and Forty Pearl are people who care about fine wine, local food, and the history and practices of which are all important for Brengman Brothers focus in creating a five-star experience.